kbessonov1984/VCFParser/README.md

 # VCFParser
+Render beautiful heamaps of the SNVs of interest from variant calling software.

-Extract non-duplicated SNVs from a VCF file associated with a given SARS-COV2 Variable of Concern (VOC) Append new SNVs to the `data/cov_lineage_variants.tsv` file
+Extract non-duplicated SNVs from a VCF or iVar TSV file and render a heatmap for each SARS-COV2 Variable of Concern (VOC)

+If SNVs of interest are not listed in the `data/cov_lineage_variants.tsv` file, append new ones or provide custom reference file by the `-r` parameter

+To render all VOC plots found in the `cov_lineage_variants.tsv` specify `-voc all`

 ### Requirements
 * pandas